as1986/sp2015.11-731/hw2/README.md

+I tried to implement an LSTM based language model but till now it doesn't seem to have learnt reasonable sentence embeddings.
+To be safe I submitted the output from a simple meteor score calculator.

 There are three Python programs here (`-h` for usage):

  - `./evaluate` evaluates pairs of MT output hypotheses relative to a reference translation using counts of matched words